-The two warranties described above are the only written or expressed warranties given by Maycor.
-No one is authorized to increase, alter, or enlarge Maycor's responsibilities or obligations under these two warranties.
-These two warranties give you specific legal rights, and you may also have other rights which vary from state to state.
+These warranties are the only written or expressed warranties given by Maycor.
+No one is authorized to increase, alter, or enlarge Maycor's responsibilities or obligations under these warranties.
+These warranties give you specific legal rights, and you may also have other rights which vary from state to state.